LukeB42/psyrcd/README.md

 # Psyrcd

-A full IRCD in two commands:
+A full IRCD in 60 seconds OR TRIPLE YOUR MONEY BACK:
 <pre>
+git clone https://github.com/LukeB42/psyrcd && cd psyrcd
 sudo python setup.py install
 psyrcd -f
 </pre>
 ### The Psybernetics IRC Server.

-Psyrcd is a pure-python IRCd that supports scriptable commands, user modes and channel modes, the behavior of which can be redefined while in use.
+Psyrcd is a pure-python IRCD that supports scriptable commands, user modes and channel modes, the behavior of which can be redefined while in use.

 A NickServ and ChanServ are included as scripts.